Compound Words in Translation

 Carpool: Is not a pool with a car in it, or vice versa.
 It’s an arrangement where a group of people take turns driving each other’s children to school or driving each other to work.
 There’s no word in Spanish that refers to carpool, so in this instance you would have to describe the particular situation.

-So, as you can see from the above examples, it’s important that translators be aware of terms such as these, and of course, there are many others to watch out for.
+So, as you can see from the above examples, it’s important that translators be aware of terms such as these, and of course, there are many others to watch out for when translating english to spanish and many other language pairs.